Murmele/freecad-scripts/README.md

 # freecad-scripts
-FreeCAD scripts primarily for converting STEP files to KiCAD-compatible WRL files
+FreeCAD scripts for converting STEP files to KiCAD-compatible WRL files.
+These scripts allow STEP files to be quickly adjusted to match KiCAD rotation/offset parameters, scaled to inferial inches, and converted to KiCAD-friendly .wrl files.

 ##Files
 - freecad.py - a number of functions for adjusting models in freecad programatically